mohnjiles/torchruntime-uv/README.md

 So in general, it's better to avoid specifying a version unless it really matters to you (or you know what you're doing).
 Instead, please allow `torchruntime` to pick the latest-possible version for the user.

+## Versioning pattern
+The version pattern for `torchruntime` will be `major.minor.patch`, e.g. `1.20.3`.

+The `patch` version will be changed for automatic PCI database updates, e.g. support for new graphics cards.
+The `minor` version will be changed for non-breaking code changes, e.g. routine maintenance, refactoring or bug fixes.
+The `major` version will be changed for breaking code changes, e.g. API changes.

+It is recommended that you rely on the minor version, for e.g. use `torchruntime ~= 1` in `requirements.txt` (change this to the current major version), which will install versions like `1.21.0`, `1.22.2` etc but not `2.0.0`.

 # Compatibility table
 The list of platforms on which `torchruntime` can install a working variant of PyTorch.